Rodtzdream/DocumentVersionControlSystem/README.md

 # Document Version Control System (0.9.0-beta)

 A desktop application for managing document versions, built with .NET 8 and WPF.
 Features include versioning, external editing, adaptive UI scaling, and security mechanisms to prevent external tampering.
 The application is powered by SQLite, EF Core, DiffPlex, and Serilog.
-Please note that the search and differencing features are not implemented for this version.

 ## Features